cywb-lgtm/mlb-schedule-widget/mlb-schedule.widget/README.txt

 ================================================
   MLB Schedule Widget for Übersicht
-  Created by Chantel Whitter, 2026
+  Created by Chantel Whitter-Bartucci, 2026
 ================================================

 A live MLB desktop widget for Mac that shows your